philiprein/macos-setup/README.md

 ### Step 9: Third Party App Settings

 [mackup](https://github.com/lra/mackup) is a great tool for backing up the settings of third-party applications that do not have their own sync option.
 In this step we will leverage mackup in [9a_third_party_app_settings.sh](./9a_third_party_app_settings.sh) to restore third-party application settings.
-This script will also manually copy some application settings that mackup doesn't support from a Time Machine backup volume.
-This backup volume needs to be mounted before running the script.

 [9b_firefox_hardening.sh](./9b_firefox_hardening.sh) hardens the Firefox browser using the user.js by [arkenfox](https://github.com/arkenfox/user.js) and also applies my custom [user-overrides.js](./etc/user-overrides.js).
 Before running the script, open Firefox and log into your Mozilla account.

-### Step 10: Finalizations
+### Step 10: Data Migration

-The script [10a_finalizations.sh](./10a_finalizations.sh) copies the contents of the Documents folder from a Time Machine backup volume to the Documents folder in your home directory.
-It also migrates Mail rules if you have any.
+The [10a_data_migration.sh](./10a_data_migration.sh) script copies some files from a Time Machine backup volume to your computer, such as the contents of the Documents folder or Mail rules.
+Customise the name of the backup volume and the backup user, and mount the backup volume before running the script.

 [10b_finalizations_manual.md](./10b_finalizations_manual.md) lists a few manual steps that are left over such as reactivating software licenses.